Windmill Software Ltd

 What do I do if my laptop has no RS232 COM ports?

-Windmill ComIML and ComDebug work with serial instruments connected to the COM port.
-If your laptop is without COM ports, you can add them by installing a serial card in the computer's PCMCIA slot, by purchasing a USB-to-Serial RS232 adaptor or, for Wi-Fi networks, by connecting a serial device server.
+Windmill ComIML and ComDebug work with serial instruments connected to the COM or TCP/IP port.
+If your computer is without COM ports, you can use a USB-to-Serial RS232 adaptor or, for Wi-Fi networks, a serial device server.

 Using a USB-Serial converter